-You know Biltmore as America’s largest private residence located in beautiful Asheville, NC.
+You know Biltmore as America’s largest home located in beautiful Asheville, NC.
 The Richard Morris Hunt-designed French Renaissance manor was once the home of George Vanderbilt and his family.
-The Estate and its Fredrick Law Olmsted manicured gardens are not necessarily the first place you might think of when I say North Carolina Family Vacation…but you should!
+The genius work of Hunt and landscape architect Frederick Law Olmsted are not necessarily the first place you might think of when I say North Carolina Family Vacation…but you should!

-More than a show of Gilded Age wealth…more than a mere attraction in North Carolina…Biltmore is a relaxing, family-friendly resort.
-Read on for dozens of reasons why we highly recommend escaping here for your next family getaway.
+More than a show of Gilded Age wealth…more than a mere attraction in North Carolina’s Blue Ridge mountain range…Biltmore is a relaxing, family-friendly resort.
+Read on for dozens of reasons why we highly recommend escaping to this house & gardens for your next family getaway.

 The Inn on Biltmore Estate provides casual luxury, with a spa, bell service, and all the conveniences for a romantic escape.
 However, if you’re on a family vacation, Village Hotel on Biltmore Estate is the ideal accommodation option.
 Here’s why we loved it so much.

 Spacious, family-friendly rooms.
-We stayed in the Village Double, with two double beds, a window seat, desk, Keurig, mini-fridge, and huge walk-in shower.
+We stayed in the Biltmore Village Double, with two double beds, a window seat, desk, Keurig, mini-fridge, and huge walk-in shower.
 There was more than enough room for us, even with our suitcases and camera equipment sprawled on the floor.
 The rooms are bright and airy, and I loved the European farmhouse decor.

 Should you need it, suites are also available with a sitting area, plus a countertop space with seating and an extra sink (like you would find in a wet bar.)
 Honestly, the basic guest rooms were so large, I can’t imagine this extra space is necessary – even if you needed to set up a pack-and-play.